-Data for transition of HUD housing recipients from emergency sheltering or FEMA housing assistance back into HUD-assisted housing for HUD housing recipients whose homes are uninhabitable due to a declared disaster or emergency with Individual Assistance authorized.
+Appendix A pertains to the first purpose of the CMA.
+This data match is to support the transition of HUD housing recipients from emergency sheltering or FEMA housing assistance back into HUD-assisted housing for HUD housing recipients whose homes are uninhabitable due to a declared disaster or emergency with Individual Assistance authorized.